Preparing and Canning Fermented and Pickled Foods - General Information

 Pickle products are subject to spoilage from microorganisms, particularly yeasts and molds, as well as enzymes that may affect flavor, color, and texture.
 Processing the pickles in a boiling-water canner will prevent both of these problems.
 Standard canning jars and self-sealing lids are recommended.
 Processing times and procedures will vary according to food acidity and the size of food pieces.

-This document was adapted from the "Complete Guide to Home Canning," Agriculture Information Bulletin No. 539, USDA, revised 1994.
+This document was adapted from the "Complete Guide to Home Canning," Agriculture Information Bulletin No. 539, USDA.